0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 **Got a message with wrong protocol identifier** - This message comes every time a shutdown has occurred (in other words whenever a producer has not produced the block he is supposed to).
 So, on its own that message does not indicate a problem.
-But, if the log just repeats and don't change to a new message saying Executing Block… it could suggest you are running an outdated version of our software, a version that does not pull the newest docker image automatically.
+But, if the log just repeats and don't change to a new message saying Executing Block... it could suggest you are running an outdated version of our software, a version that does not pull the newest docker image automatically.

 **WebApplicationException.
 Status=404** - You may assume all is well.
 You may encounter different types of not found